sodiumjoe/rehash/README.md

 const opts = {
   // a rehash-provided config function to interpret thunks in your store def
   createActionCreator: thunkCreateActionCreator,
-  // tells rehash to reduce thunk xforms when creating the reducer
+  // tells rehash to ignore thunk xforms when creating the reducer
   reducerTreeFilterFn: isThunk
 };